flipz357/flipz357.github.io/index.md

 ## Welcome to my page!

-I'm Juri Opitz, a researcher from Heidelberg, Germany.
-Im an interested in machine learning, with a focus on NLP (Natural Language Processing).
+I'm Juri Opitz, a researcher currently based in Heidelberg, Germany.
+I'm an interested in machine learning, with a focus on NLP (Natural Language Processing).

-### Interests
+### Some of my interests

 #### Meaning representations and Explainability